kazuke353/NexaFeed/README.md

 ## Roadmap

-Here are some upcoming features and improvements planned for NexaFeed:
+Our ongoing commitment to improvement is outlined in our roadmap:

-### Planned Features
+### Completed Features

-- &#10004; [Done] **Category Management**: Create, edit, and remove categories for better feed organization.
-Allowing for limitless category creation and customization.
+- **Category Management**: Limitless creation and customization of feed categories.
-- &#10004; [Done] **Add/Remove RSS Feeds**: The ability to add and remove RSS feeds directly within the web app.
+- **Add/Remove RSS Feeds**: Manage your RSS feeds directly within the web app.
-- &#10004; [Done] **RSS Feed Names**: Display the names of the RSS feeds alongside the tags eg. Youtube, maintaining a consistent style.
+- **RSS Feed Names**: Consistent display of RSS feed names alongside their tags.

+### Upcoming Features
-- &#10006; [30%] **Reddit Video Embed**: Support for embedding Reddit videos directly into the feed's entries.
+- **Reddit Video Embed**: (30% complete) Integrating Reddit video embedding directly into feed entries.
-- &#10006; [Planned] **Mark as Read**: Functionality to mark articles as read.
+- **Mark as Read**: (Planned) Easily mark articles as read.
-- &#10006; [Planned] **Save for Later**: Functionality to save articles for later to read.
+- **Save for Later**: (Planned) Save articles to read at your convenience.
-- &#10006; [Planned] **Video Watch Time**: Save the watched time of videos when using save for later and restore it when revisiting.
+- **Video Watch Time**: (Planned) Save and restore the watch time for videos in your 'Read Later' list.
-- &#10006; [Planned] **Custom Parser**: Built on top of LXML to only parse the required items.
-With early stopping for certain scenarios to improve parsing speed even more.
-Have feedparser as a fallback in case the parsing fails or the fetched entries are incomplete.
+- **Custom Parser**: (Planned) A tailored parser built on LXML for optimized performance, with feedparser as a fallback.
-- &#10006; [Planned] **Extensions**: Functionality to enable extensions and modifications to the current code base.
+- **Extensions**: (Planned) Enable community-driven extensions and modifications.
-- &#10006; [Planned] **Strip Away**: Convert functionality like full YouTube and Reddit support and other unsupported features for a base RSS Reader into extension, leaving an unbloated base experience.
+- **Strip Away**: (Planned) Refactor specific functionalities into extensions for a lean core experience.

 ## Why NexaFeed Started